 EXONERATION OF LIABILITY

-Neither FIMAT nor its officers, directors, employees, agents or affiliates shall be liable for any loss, cost, expense or damage caused directly or indirectly by government restrictions, exchange or market actions, market movements, suspensions of trading, war, delays in the transmission of orders due to breakdown or failure of transmission or communication facilities or any cause beyond FIMAT's reasonable control or anticipation or the failure of any exchange, clearing organization or firm that clears transactions for FIMAT.
-Neither FIMAT nor its officers, directors, employees, agents or affiliates shall be liable for any loss, cost, expense or damage to any person arising out of or related to any acts or omissions of persons who are neither employed nor supervised by FIMAT.
+Neither FIMAT, Client nor their officers, directors, employees, agents or affiliates shall be liable for any loss, cost, expense or damage caused directly or indirectly by government restrictions, exchange or market actions, market movements, suspensions of trading, war, delays in the transmission of orders due to breakdown or failure of transmission or communication facilities (except that FIMAT agrees to attempt the transmission of orders using commercially reasonably available alternative means) or any cause beyond the reasonable control or anticipation of such party or the failure of any exchange, clearing organization or firm that clears transactions for FIMAT.
+Neither party nor its officers, directors, employees, agents or affiliates shall be liable for any loss, cost, expense or damage to any person arising out of or related to any acts or omissions of persons who are neither employed nor supervised by either party.

 INDEMNIFICATION

-Client hereby agrees to pay, indemnify and hold harmless FIMAT, and its officers, directors, shareholders and affiliates, from and against any and all loss, liability, damage, cost or expense (including without limitation reasonable attorneys' fees) incurred in connection with the Account and/or any transactions or positions established or maintained therein (including without limitation the cost of collecting any sums owed by Client hereunder).
+Client hereby agrees to pay, indemnify and hold harmless FIMAT, and its officers, directors, shareholders and affiliates, from and against any and all loss, liability, damage, cost or expense (including without limitation reasonable attorneys' fees) incurred in connection with the Account and/or any transactions or positions established or maintained therein (including without limitation the cost of collecting any sums owed by Client hereunder), except due to gross negligence of wilful misconduct of FIMAT, and its officers, directors, shareholders and affiliates.

+NO PARTY SHALL BE REQUIRED TO PAY OR BE LIABLE FOR SPECIAL, PUNITIVE, EXEMPLARY, INCIDENTAL, CONSEQUENTIAL, OR INDIRECT DAMAGES (WHETHER OR NOT ARISING FROM ITS NEGLIGENCE) TO ANY OTHER PARTY.
+IF AND TO THE EXTENE ANY PAYMENT REQUIRED TO BE MADE PURSUANT TO THIS AGREEMENT IS DEEMED TO CONSTITUTE LIQUIDATED DAMAGES, THE PARTIES ACKNOWLEDGE AND AGREE THAT SUCH DAMAGES ARE DIFFICULT OR IMPOSSIBLE TO DETERMINE AND THAT SUCH PAYMENT IS INTENDED TO BE A REASONABLE APPROXIMATION OF THE AMOUNT OF SUCH DAMAGES AND NOT A PENALTY.

 BINDING AGREEMENT